Olen/actions-template-sync/README.md

 * Ignore files and folders from syncing using a `.templatesyncignore` file
 * many configuration options
 * different lifecycle hooks are supported.
 This opens the possibility to inject custom code into the workflow with a yaml definition file.
-* different git provider like GitLab, Gittea,.. as source are supported (with ssh).
+* different git provider like GitLab, Gitea,.. as source are supported (with ssh and http(s)).
   See [.github/workflows/test_ssh_gitlab.yml](.github/workflows/test_ssh_gitlab.yml) for an example.
 * It is not necessarily needed that source and target repository have the same base history.
   Because of that reason, it is possible to merge 2 totally different repositories with the help of the action.